-Current assets are all assets that can be reasonably converted to cash within one year.
+Current assets are all assets that a company expects to convert to cash within one year.
 They are commonly used to measure the liquidity of a company.
-A company’s assets on its balance sheet are split into two categories – current assets and non-current assets (long-term or capital assets).
+A company’s assets on its balance sheet are split into two categories – current and non-current (long-term or capital assets).

 - Cash and cash equivalents

 - Accounts receivable

 - Prepaid expenses (e.g., insurance premiums that have not yet expired)

 On the other hand, long-term assets (also known as capital assets) take longer to, and are more difficult to, convert into cash.
 Examples include:

 - Property, plant, and equipment

 - Long-term investments

 Listing Assets on a Balance Sheet

 For example, consider the balance sheet of Walmart for the period ending January 31, 2017: